When and Where is the Fair?

 What is the best way to get to the Fair?

 The best way to get to the fair is to ride the bus!
-FREE shuttle buses leave from two locations in Eugene.
-Get the skinny on how to get to and from the Fair.
+FREE shuttle buses leave from Valley River Center and the Downtown Eugene Station.
+You must have a ticket and provide proof of vaccination or a negative PCR Covid-19 test taken within 24 hours to board the bus.

 Is there handicapped or senior parking?